elastic/kibana/README.md

 ### Sorting

 You may have noticed that documents appear in reverse chronological order by default, meaning the newest documents are shown first.
 You can change this by clicking on the **Time** column header.
 In fact, any column can be sorted in this manner as long as it is indexed in Elasticsearch.
-Note that some fields are not indexed by default, such as `_id`, and that other may have indexing disabled in the Elasticsearch mapping.
+Note that some fields are not indexed by default, such as `_id`, and that others may have indexing disabled in the Elasticsearch mapping.
 See the [Settings > Index Patterns](#indices) section of the docs for more details.

 You can also reorder columns by placing your mouse over the column header and clicking the left and right arrows that appear.

 ### The Time Chart

 The time chart runs an Elasticsearch aggregation to show the time stamps associated with documents in the table.
-Hover over a bar in the chart to see the count of documents contained with in it.
+Hover over a bar in the chart to see the count of documents contained within it.
 Clicking on the bar will narrow the selected time range to match the time range of that bar.
 If you hover over the background of the chart (not a bar) the cursor will become a crosshair.
 In this mode you can click-and-drag to select a new time range.

 ### Searching